Global Health Reach was founded in 2015 by Wade Becker and Art Campsey, III in San Antonio, TX.

 Danny Kellum, Jr. is Global Health Reach’s Medical Director and oversees the GHR Medical Advisory Board.
 Danny is first and foremost a family man and father of four, though he treats his employees and patients as an extension of his own family.
 Danny played collegiate basketball at St. Mary’s University where he earned a BS in Biology.
 He graduated from The University of Texas Health Science Center at San Antonio medical school, and completed the John Peter Smith Family Medicine residency in Dallas, TX.
 Practicing primary care medicine in the San Antonio area for more than 20 years, Danny continues a rich tradition of providing health care that his father started decades ago.
 As the President of Kellum Physician Partners — a growing family medicine and Ob/Gyn practice — Danny continues to improve each life he comes in touch with.
 Danny is inspired by improving health care globally and energized by teaching new providers the many lessons he’s learned, both in life and in health care.
 Ultimately, Danny is devoted to making GHR a first-class non-profit by treating everyone like family.

 Staci has been with GHR since 2017 but has been a supporter of GHR from day-one.
-Staci currently lives in Indiana with her husband, four boys and three dogs, and is excited about her first granddaughter coming soon.
-Staci has worked her way up the educational ladder in healthcare: she started as a CNA in 1990, then License Practical Nurse from St. Anthony Hospital School of Nursing in 1995, then earned an Associate Science of Nursing from Indiana University in 2002, followed by a Bachelors in Nursing from University of Southern Indiana in 2015, and finally a CRRN (certified rehabilitation registered nurse).
+Staci currently lives in Indiana with her husband, four boys and three dogs, and is over the moon in love with her first granddaughter.
+Staci has worked her way up the educational ladder in healthcare: she started as a CNA in 1990, then License Practical Nurse from St. Anthony Hospital School of Nursing in 1995, then earned an Associate Science of Nursing from Indiana University in 2002, followed by a Bachelors in Nursing from University of Southern Indiana in 2015.
 Staci has extensive experience working in gerontology, surgery, school nurse, rehabilitation and Staci has been an associate professor, teaching Medical Law and Ethics.
 Staci’s love is Gerontology, which holds a special place in her heart.
 Staci has volunteered on medical mission in three countries on two continents.
 “After my first trip, I wanted to be more involved in helping other volunteers have an amazing experience, so becoming a team leader is a great way to achieve that goal.
 I began medical mission trips to holistically take care of others less fortunate than ourselves, as individuals and as a community, and GHR has given me the opportunity to see these dreams come true”.